classicjazz/plex-client-profiles/README.md

 In this repository are my custom XML files for Plex.
+These are intended for use with the latest Apple hardware, the latest Plex Apple clients using the experimental player (available only with Plex Pass).

-Currently, these include:
+Currently, the following profiles are included:

 * an Apple TV 4K custom profile
 * an iPad Pro (A10X and later) custom profile